So you wanted to launch your company this summer but what a bummer it was when the news of the lockdown came through.

 Establish a business process

-Every business is unique and has its own process.
+Every business is unique in its own sense and thus, has its own process.
 You need to establish your own business process and have an understanding of the various activities that are required to run your business.
 You can establish the key business process by first identifying the core of your business.
 For example, if you are thinking about starting a marketing agency, then your key business process would be to market other businesses.
 Similarly, if you are a shipping company, your core process would be to take care of parcels and shipping of orders.